Vrolijk/OSDD/workshop/readme.md

  <br>
 <img src="/img/traffic_example-2.png" width="400"> <br>

-### Advice: make the ARP entry permanent on PING
+### Advice: make the ARP entry permanent on PING and PONG
 Run the following commands to create a startup script.
 This way you will not forget to add the ARP entry after a reboot.
 We also set the MTU to 9000.<br>
 You need to install net-tools to add the application Arp.
 ```
 sudo gedit /etc/network/if-up.d/add-my-static-arp
 ```
-Add the following:
+Add the following: (for PONG use 10.0.0.1)
 ```
 #!/bin/bash
 arp -i enp1s0 -s 10.0.0.2 ff:ff:ff:ff:ff:ff